Generalized Pell's equations and Weber's class number problem: Results on the explicit unit

-\paragraph{Remark.} By Theorem \ref{5-2}, we have $2\nmid h_n$ for all $n\ge1$.
-This result was first proven by Weber \cite{HH}, but the proof we have now given is independent of the one by Weber.
-In the proof of Theorem \ref{5-2}, we use the fact that $N_{n/n-1}:E_n/C_n\longrightarrow E_{n-1}/C_{n-1}$ is surjective and it comes from $2\nmid h_{n-1}$ (see Yokoi \cite{H}).
+\begin{rem} By \cref{5-2}, we have $2\nmid h_n$ for all $n\ge1$.
+This result was first proved by Weber \cite[Theorem C]{HWeber}, but the proof we have now given is independent of the one by Weber.
+In the proof of \cref{5-2}, we use the fact that $N_{n/n-1}:E_n/C_n\longrightarrow E_{n-1}/C_{n-1}$ is surjective and it comes from $2\nmid h_{n-1}$ (see the proof of \cref{lem}).
 Therefore it may seem like a tautology, but if we admit $h_0=h(\Q)=1$, the proof goes well by induction without using Weber's result.
-So this proof can be regarded as another proof than that of Weber.
-Moreover, our result is a much more refined version of Weber's result.
+Moreover, our result is a much more refined version of Weber's result. \end{rem}